EdwardSalkeld/site/README.md

 - SEO-friendly meta tags
 - Semantic HTML structure

-## Docker Images
+## Docker Setup

-The site uses the official Hugo Docker image: `klakegg/hugo:0.111.3-alpine`
+The site uses a custom Docker image built on official Debian base image with Hugo installed from the official Hugo releases.

+- **Base image**: `debian:bookworm-slim` (official Debian image)
+- **Hugo version**: 0.139.3 (downloaded from official Hugo GitHub releases)
+- **Build**: `make docker-build` or automatic when running `make build` or `make serve`

 No local installation of Hugo is required.
+The Docker image is built locally on first use.